beightone/store-components/docs/ProductDescription.md

   }
 ```

-2. Add the `product-description` block to any block below `store.product`(Product template).
+2. Add the `product-description` block to any block below `store.product`(product template).
 For example:

 ```json
   "store.product": {